Peter-Two-Point-O/POUTINE/README.md

 # POUTINE

-POUTINE is a homoplasy-counting-based method for genome-wide association studies (GWAS).
-It is particularly well-suited to identify causal variants in strongly clonal populations.
+POUTINE is a homoplasy-counting-based method for genome-wide association studies (GWAS) for microbial genomes.
+It is particularly well-suited to identify causal variants in strongly clonal populations which exhibit strong and long-range linkage disequilibrium (LD).
+In addition to clonal pops, we recommend using homoplasy counting also for populations higher up the recombination scale (including even highly recombining pops) for three major reasons:
+1) Candidate causal variants identified by POUTINE are likely sculpted by convergent evolution and provides orthogonal evidence in conjunction with traditional allele-counting methods that the site is causal.
+2) Based upon dense recombination maps, it is likely that many microbial populations will harbor regions of the genome that show insufficient recombination for traditional allele-counting methods to resolve the causal signal from linked sites.
+The number and size of these strongly clonal regions may be substantial and would benefit from homoplasy counting.
+3) In most scenarios, POUTINE provides increased statistical power over commonly used regression-based allele-counting approaches.
+See our manuscript for an example comparing POUTINE and PLINK hits in an M. tuberculosis pop of ~1300 strains.

 For a deeper understanding of POUTINE and its use for microbial GWAS, please refer to our [manuscript](https://github.com/Peter-Two-Point-O/POUTINE#citation).

 Stay tuned as POUTINE will continue to evolve to include [new major features](https://github.com/Peter-Two-Point-O/POUTINE#upcoming-major-featurescode-changes) and enhancements.
 POUTINE is designed to be user-friendly, and we welcome suggestions for improvements in our [Discussion section](https://github.com/Peter-Two-Point-O/POUTINE/discussions).
 Collaborations are welcome!